-Staff were asked to provide open responses about the most valued aspects of St Patrick's.
+Staff were asked to provide open responses about the most valued aspects of their School.
 The most frequently nominated aspects were:

-- strong sense of community within the relationships with families and the parish - professional learning opportunities for all staff - consolidation in teaching practice in English, Mathematics, Science, History and geography - professional learning developing History and Geography units, liturgy development - Overnight Spirituality PL

-- continuing development of behaviour strategies and playground changes - pastoral care of staff dealing with family issues - focus on wellbeing, for example the Wellbeing week each term - emphasis on respect for everyone at school teachers, students, parents - leadership opportunities for students: peer support, buddy program, leadership camp - Italian and Music taught across the school, K 6 - support from librarian in ideas, lessons and resources - our learning support team - our amazing Administration staff.
+- strong sense of community within the relationships with families and the Parish - PL opportunities for all staff including the overnight spirituality PL - consolidation in teaching practice in English, Mathematics, Science, History and Geography - professional learning Cultures of Thinking, liturgy development - continuing development of behaviour strategies and playground changes - pastoral care of staff dealing with family issues - focus on wellbeing, for example the wellbeing week each term - emphasis on respect for everyone at School: teachers, students, parents - leadership opportunities for students: peer support, buddy program, leadership camp - Italian and Music taught across the school, K-6 - the work and support of the librarian, learning support team and amazing administration staff.